 Garbage Truck Accident Attorneys & Lawsuits

-Waste management jobs have for many decades been one of the highest injury and fatality careers in the U.S., usually staying in the top ten.
+Waste management jobs for many decades have been one of the highest injury and fatality careers in the U.S. and usually ranked in the top ten of all occupations.
 Although strides have been made in recent years to make garbage trucks safer, many people still die each year in garbage truck accidents.

 Garbage Truck Accidents: High Fatality Rate For Motorists & Waste Management Employees Alike

 Garbage truck workers were ranked 7th in the U.S. by the Bureau of Labor Statistics in dangerous occupations for 2010.
-This was based on fatalities on the job, with waste management coming in with 26 in 2010.
-Most of these fatalities happened while working on the garage trucks.
+This statistic was based on fatalities on the job, with waste management coming in with 26th in 2010.
+Most of these casualties happened while working on the garage trucks.
 Some of the accidents that ended in death for workers included:

 - Over half of the fatalities were due to transportation accidents